sentinelsat/sentinelsat/README.rst

 Options:

--s, --start TEXT  Start date of the query in the format YYYY-MM-DD.
+-s, --start TEXT  Start date of the query in the format YYYYMMDD.
--e, --end TEXT    End date of the query in the format YYYY-MM-DD.
+-e, --end TEXT    End date of the query in the format YYYYMMDD.
 -d, --download    Download all results of the query.
 -p, --path PATH   Set the path where the files will be saved.